wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-libnvmmio.markdown

 either undo or redo logging being a viable option.
 However, neither of the two logging approaches is tuned for all cases.
 For example, undo logging is beneficial in write-dominant scenarios as it does not require extra indirection into the log on read accesses, while redo logging works the best in read-dominant scenarios.

+Libnvmmio addresses both issues of the existing file systems which we present as follows.
+Overall, libnvmmio acts as an intermediate level between the user space program and the underlying file system interfaces.
+Libnvmmio does not implement any low-level file system operations such as metadata maintenance but instead simply serves as a system call translation layer and delegates these low-level operations to an existing NVM file system.